Maia, Daphne, and I have all been creating many, many of these gorgeous sticker resist starry night cards.

 - Pen or marker

-Step 3: Sprinkle salt over wet watercolor paint.
-We used table salt, but you can use kosher salt or other larger salt crystals for varying effects.
+Next, we sprinkled salt over the wet watercolor paint.
+We used table salt, which worked fine, but you can also experiment with kosher salt or other larger salt crystals for varying effects.

-Step 5: Rub salt off with your fingers, then peel away the star stickers.
+Once the art cards are fully dry, gently rub the salt off with your fingers, and then peel away the star stickers.

-Step 5: Glue the starry night art to the front of blank cards and press under a heavy book until dry.
+We glued the starry night art to the front of blank cards, which were made from 8×10 paper folded in half.
+We then pressed the cards by placing them under a heavy book until the glue was dry.

-Step 6: Add any embellishments desired with pen or marker.
-I made a border around the artwork and, for Daphne’s cards, added the artist’s name and date.
-Maia wrote Merry Christmas, etc, on the front of hers.
+I used a fine black Sharpie to make a border around the artwork and, for Daphne’s cards, added the artist’s name and date.
+Maia wrote messages and drew on the front of hers.
 And, of course, add your message on the inside.

 We mailed some to friends and family…

-And coupled some with treat plates for teachers, etc.
+And paired some with treat plates for teachers and neighbors…

 See the candy cane heart?
 We’ve been playing around more with bending and shaping candy canes.
-And started experimenting similarly with mints—melting them into wreaths, flowers, and lollipops.
+Then we started experimenting similarly with mints—melting them into wreaths, flowers, and lollipops.
 Fun, fun!

 The other items pictured on this treat tray are all found via Pinterest, btw: